Roulette in Literature, Film, and Television

 Excerpt from Fred Gilbert’s “The Man Who Broke the Bank at Monte Carlo

-The phrase “breaking the bank” has become an inseparable part of modern gambling lingo but did you know it was inspired by the real-life exploits of a roulette player?
-The man in question is called Charles Wells, an infamous confidence trickster who became known as “the man who broke the bank at Monte Carlo”.
+The phrase “breaking the bank” has become an inseparable part of modern gambling lingo, but did you know it was inspired by the real-life exploits of a roulette player?
+The man in question was Charles Wells, an infamous confidence trickster who became known as “the man who broke the bank at Monte Carlo.”

 This is precisely what Wells did in the late 19th century.
-He won around $13 million in today’s money on a five-day stint at the roulette tables of the Monte Carlo Casino.
-Wells’ overwhelming success at roulette served as the inspiration for a music hall song, written by Fred Gilbert around 1891.
+He won approximately $13 million in today’s money during a five-day stint at the roulette tables of the Monte Carlo Casino.
+Wells’ astonishing success at roulette inspired a music hall song written by Fred Gilbert around 1891.

-“The Man Who Broke the Bank at Monte Carlo” was popularized by Charles Coborn who performed it in different languages around the world.
-The song enjoyed a huge success right up to the 1940s and remains Gilbert’s most successful composition to date.
-It is featured in a variety of productions including Lawrence of Arabia (1962).
+“The Man Who Broke the Bank at Monte Carlo” was popularized by Charles Coborn, who performed it in several languages around the world.
+The song remained hugely popular up to the 1940s and is still Gilbert’s most successful composition to date.
+It is featured in various productions, including Lawrence of Arabia (1962).

 View more...